BU-CS320/cs320-fall-2024/README.md

    opam install dune utop ounit2
    ```

-4. Install the standard library we will use for this course.
-We
+4. Install the course standard library.
+We include
-   include
    [documentation](https://nmmull.github.io/CS320/landing/Fall-2024/Specifications/Stdlib320/index.html)
    for this library on the course webpage.
-We will grade assignments
+We'll grade assignments
-   under the assumption that you only have access to this library.
+   under the assumption that you only have access to this library (the
-   The dune projects for assignments are set up to assume this as
+   dune projects we release for assignments assume this as well, so
-   well.
+   you don't need to do any additional setup).

    ```
    opam install stdlib320/.